 Facilities will need to determine whether they can follow these guidelines to ensure they can provide salon and barber services safely.
 This may not be a safe option for all facilities due to availability of PPE, staffing patterns and facility layout and/or location as outlined in the above guidance.

-Assisted living facilities should maintain preparations to care for residents with COVID-19.
-CDC’s COVID-19 Infection Control Assessment and Response (ICAR) tool was developed to help nursing homes prepare for COVID-19.
-Nursing homes and other long-term care facilities can take steps to assess and improve their preparedness for responding to COVID-19.
+Nursing homes and assisted living facilities should maintain preparations to care for residents with COVID-19.
+CDC’s COVID-19 Infection Control Assessment and Response (ICAR) tool was developed to help facilities prepare for COVID-19.
+Facilities can take steps to assess and improve their preparedness for responding to COVID-19.
 The ICAR tool should be used as one tool to develop a comprehensive COVID-19 response plan.
-Areas assessed in the ICAR include:

 DHS infection prevention specialists recorded a 30-minute overview of the self-assessment tool to explain each section.
-Facilities can complete the self-assessment and direct questions about their results or necessary elements to firstname.lastname@example.org.
-Facilities can also request a tele-ICAR evaluation by the HAI Prevention Program, which involves a more detailed phone-based infection control assessment of elements for COVID-19 readiness.
+Facilities can complete the self-assessment and direct questions about their results or necessary elements to the Healthcare-Associated Infections (HAI) Program.
+Facilities can also request a tele-ICAR evaluation by the HAI Program, which involves a more detailed phone-based infection control assessment of elements for COVID-19 readiness.
 The tele-ICAR is estimated to be 30 to 60 minutes in length.

 Assisted living facilities should actively screen and anyone entering the facility for fever and symptoms of COVID-19 or known exposure to someone with COVID-19.

 - The required screening includes, all staff, visitors, hospice, clergy, external health care personnel, surveyors, and all vendors.
-Every individual should be asked about COVID-19 symptoms (e.g., fever (measured temperature ≥100.0 °F or subjective fever), cough, shortness of breath, sore throat, or muscle aches, and must have their temperature checked daily).
+Every individual should be asked about COVID-19 symptoms (for example, fever [measured temperature 100.0 °F or higher or subjective fever], cough, shortness of breath, sore throat, or muscle aches, and must have their temperature checked daily).
 Emergency Medical Service (EMS) staff responding to an urgent medical need are exempt and do not need to be screened since they are typically screened separately.

 - Visitors who have a fever and/or are symptomatic for COVID-19 should not be allowed to enter the facility.